adam-burns/devuan-pi-gadgeteer/README.md

 ```
 This executes an ansible playbook to configure the system and will reboot the Pi.

-On the first reboot, the system will then format a fresh 10G (default) image file for USB mass storage device.
+On the first reboot, the system will then format a fresh 10G (default) image file for a USB mass storage device.
 This can take about 20 minutes on a Pi 4.

 ***